ktorch/ktorch/docs/pointers.rst

    | Returns size, a list with the size at each dimension for :ref:`tensors, dictionaries and vectors <tensor-size>` and a count of parameters for objects like modules, loss functions, optimizers and overall models.

 .. note::
    :func: size() for some objects is different from the overall count of tensors or bytes allocated.
-The size of an optimizer is given as the number of parameters it is optimizing, but the number of tensor buffers can be much larger (e.g. for the ``Adam`` optimizer, there are four buffers for each parameter).
+The size of an optimizer is given as the number of parameters it is optimizing, but the number of tensor buffers can be larger (e.g. for the ``Adam`` optimizer, there are upt to three tensor buffers for each parameter).
 Also the bytes allocated changes after the first optimizer step -- some buffers are not initialized until the first step when gradients are applied.

 ::